18 December 2018

 If you are curious about how Webpack handles its implementation of dynamic imports to offer code splitting functionalities, or you want to try other configuration options, see Webpack docs.

-If you want to know what other features the Webpack 4 optimisation plugin has, take a look at the docs where everything is well-documented.
+If you want to know what other features the Webpack 4 optimization plugin has, take a look at the docs where everything is well-documented.
 The Webpack documenation is very informative and it allows you to get a better understanding not just of the Webpack itself, but the role this type of software plays in modern frontend development.